postsharp/Metalama.Documentation/conceptual/SDK/aspect-weavers.md

 Your weaver does not need to format the output code itself.
 This is done by Metalama at the end of the pipeline, and only when necessary.

-However, your weaver is responsible to annotating the syntax nodes with the annotations declared in the  <xref:Metalama.Framework.Engine.Formatting.FormattingAnnotations> class.
+However, your weaver is responsible for annotating the syntax nodes with the annotations declared in the  <xref:Metalama.Framework.Engine.Formatting.FormattingAnnotations> class.

 ### Step 6.
 Write unit tests